osmosis-labs/mesh-security/docs/ibc/Overview.md

 between the chains (it will have the same denom as what's listed on the DEX).
 Besides moving the rewards, we need to inform the _External Staker_ that it has received rewards so it can distribute them to validators.
-We will do via ICA, or by making use of the ICS20 memo field to pass this info.
+We will do that via ICA, or by making use of the ICS20 memo field to pass this info.
 Read more about the [Cross-Chain Rewards Protocol](./Rewards.md) in more depth.